What Higgsfield is for

 How to use Higgsfield

-Start with one repeatable task, one owner, and one success measure.
+Start like a trainer: one repeatable task, one owner, one allowed data set, and one review rule.
 The useful test is whether Higgsfield improves a workflow the team already performs.

-- Name the workflow, input, expected output, and human approval point.
+- Name the workflow, input, expected output, and human approval point in plain business language.

 - Run a small pilot with Higgsfield using non-sensitive or approved data first.

-- Compare output quality, time saved, error rate, and support burden against the manual baseline.
+- Compare output quality, time saved, error rate, handoff friction, and support burden against the manual baseline.

-- Write the operating rule before adding more users, more data, or automation permissions.
+- Write the operating rule someone else could follow before adding more users, more data, or automation permissions.

 Implementation workflow

-Higgsfield belongs in the stack only when it has a clear place in the work sequence.
+Higgsfield belongs in the stack only when it has a clear place in the work sequence and a person accountable for checking the result.

 - Stage fit: Draft, Publish.